ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 >***Q***: Really, even though the plan names are the same?
 >***A***: Yes. ***api:v1*** & ***api:v2*** have different Client ID's which are tied to different subscriptions.

-You can prove this to yourself:
+Yes, this is hard to believe.
+I had to prove it to myself.
+Should you?
 - Clone ***api:v1*** to ***api:v2***
-  Invoke a different back end service which delivers a different result
+  Invoke a back end service which delivers a different result
 - Clone ***product:v1*** to ***product:v2***
   Relate ***product:v2*** to ***api:v2***
 - Publish both products to the same Gateway Service